josephmlim/josephmlim/README.md

 # **Hi there** 👋
-## I am currently learning how to code at the CoGrammar Skills Bootcamp.
+## 🌱I am currently learning how to code at the CoGrammar Skills Bootcamp.
 ## I have a keen interest in problem solving and data.
 I am attracted to the logical way of thinking required to find simple solutions to complex problems.
 This was a key factor for my choice of degree and I am keen to focus on this element in a professional environment.
 <!--
 **josephmlim/josephmlim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.